davidcalikes/Marvelous-Matching/docs/README.md

 - __Mission Statement__

-    A matching game called 'Marvelous Matching' will be developed to address these issues.
+    A matching game called 'Marvelous Matching' will be developed to address the issues stated above.

     Marvelous Matching will be a user friendly application that is easy to use and navigate.